bartelsjoshuac/SAPG/CodeAnalysis.md

 *Provide a summary of findings from manual and/or automated scanning.
 This summary should include mappings to CWEs to describe significant findings and perceive risk in your hypothetical operational environment.*

+We can see significant difference in what GitHub's codeQL found and SonarCloud, in fact none of the same vulnerabilities are flagged.

 *Describe your planned or ongoing contributions to the upstream open-source project (I.documentation, design changes, code changes, communications, etc.).
 Your response can be based on any of the prior assignments in the class.*

 *Include a link to your team's GitHub repository that shows your internal project task assignments and collaborations to finish this task.*